 Studio City Mom began in 2008 during a time when my career as a television and film writer came to a loud, screeching halt.
 I had enjoyed twenty years as a working writer but suddenly it looked as though my career was over.
 Being a struggling artist can be sexy when you’re young and on your own but when you’re hitting your forties and have a child depending on you to keep a roof over her head and food on the table… well, being unemployed was not only unattractive it was terrifying.
 One of the things that kept me going was my weekly Studio City Mom column.
 It forced me to write and share openly, without shame, life as I knew it – one column at a time.
 It hit a chord with viewers and soon became the number one column for Studio City Patch.
 My readers went on a journey with me and when the day came that my period of unemployment ended my readers were there with me, celebrating, cheering me on and finding hope in my story.
 I am forever grateful.

 If you’re an old friend you already know a lot about me but if you’re a new visitor here’s a little info.
 I was born in New York City and raised in Los Angeles.
 I’m a graduate from NYU Tisch School of the Arts Dramatic Writing program.
-My television and feature writing credits include; Son-in-Law, Californication, Gary Unmarried, Unbreak My Heart: The Toni Braxton Story, and After (based on the best selling YA novel by Anna Todd).
-I had three amazing seasons as a writer/co-producer of the hit comedy, Two and a Half Men and have had the absolute honor and joy of being writer and co-executive producer of Chuck Lorre’s newest baby, MOM.
+My television and feature credits include; Son-in-Law, Californication, Gary Unmarried, Unbreak My Heart: The Toni Braxton Story, and After (based on the best selling YA novel by Anna Todd).
+I had three amazing seasons as a writer/co-producer of the hit comedy, Two and a Half Men and have had the absolute honor and joy of being writer and co-executive producer of Chuck Lorre’s baby, MOM.
 A show about a struggling single mom in recovery with a single mom in recovery… I suppose you can say I was completely at home.